bofflord/ud_clouddevops_p2/README.md

 The content within the scripts folder is partially based on the supporting material and starter code from the repository [nd9991-c2-Infrastructure-as-Code-v1](https://github.com/udacity/nd9991-c2-Infrastructure-as-Code-v1).

 ### Overview on CloudFormation Stacks
-The infrastructure is divided into three CloudFormation stacks:
+The infrastructure is divided into two CloudFormation stacks:
 1. Network (Network.yml): creates all network infrastructure for the web applications.
-2. IAM role (iamrole.yml): creates IAM role and dependencies for web application servers.
-3. Servers (servers.yml): creates the web application servers.
+2. Servers (servers.yml): creates the web application servers.

-Please note that the infrastructure for network and IAM role need to be created prior to the servers.
-The servers require the output from both network and IAM role stacks.
+Please note that the infrastructure for the network needs to be created prior to the servers.
+The servers require the output from the network stacks.
 A detailed overview of scripts, templates and parameters is found below in section [Project Content](#project-content)

 ### Dependencies